Hoists, Lifts and Transfer Aids

 B. Ramps

-A man in a wheelchair going up a ramp
+A man in a wheelchair going up a Ramp

 There are a variety of Ramps sold in South Africa, pre-manufactured to certain sizes, including the smaller and longer Ramps featured below.
 These pre-manufactured ramps are available from Sitwell TechnologiesShopriderSheer MobilityShonaquipSEMobility AidsSolutions Medical and Pro Mobility